Motivation Put Down the Device. How to Secure Generation Z’s Full Focus

 For communications that are absolutely critical or urgent, identify a communication channel for emergencies only.

-Here are for five steps for better smartphone etiquette
+Here are for five steps for better smartphone etiquette.

 3. Create a zone where Gen Z can reconnect